Vignesh0519/Dev-Terra/README.md

 ###  Terraform Script:
     You will use Terraform scripts to provision the infrastructure for the web application.
 These scripts will define the desired state of the infrastructure, enabling you to automate the provisioning process effectively.
 ## Terraform Script Execution
 	Follow these steps to execute your Terraform scripts:
 ### Set-Up EC2 Instance
 	1. Launch an EC2 instance running Ubuntu 22.04 LTS.
 	2. Create an IAM user in AWS with programmatic access and AdministratorAccess permissions.
 	3. Configure AWS CLI on the EC2 instance with the IAM user's credentials.
 ### Install Terraform
-   Download the Terraform binary from the official website.
+	1. Download the Terraform binary from the official website.

-        I’m using Ubuntu so here are the commands to get Terraform
+        1 Download Terraform stable release here.
-        1. Download Terraform stable release here.
+         '(Install | Terraform | HashiCorp Developer)'
-           Go to browser search (Install | Terraform | HashiCorp Developer) Click download options in the top of the page Choose operating system ex.
-(Linux or Ubuntu ) Select Package manager ex.
-(Linux or Ubuntu) Executing the following commands one by one for Amazon Linux
+        2 Click download options in the top of the page 3 Choose operating system ex.
+(Linux or Ubuntu ) 4 Select Package manager ex.
+(Linux or Ubuntu) 5 Executing the following commands one by one for Amazon Linux

         '$ sudo yum install -y yum-utils shadow-utils'